Victorian Turkish Baths Picture of the Month June 2005

 In fact the baths continued to be used, under a different ownership, until around 1931, although it is not yet known whether the Turkish baths remained open until the other baths closed.

-This mid 1990s image shows all that remained of Bland's Cliff Public Baths at that time.
+The photograph below, taken in the mid 1990s, shows all that remained of Bland's Cliff Public Baths at that time.

 Bland's Cliff Turkish bath in the mid 1990s